qatrackplus/qatrackplus/docs/admin/qa/test_list_cycles.rst

 unit.

-For example, at our clinic, on a number of units, the therapists daily QA is on a repeating 2 or 4 day cycle where the actual tests they perform vary slightly by day.
+For example, at our clinic, on a number of units, the therapists daily QC is on a repeating 2 or 4 day cycle where the actual tests they perform vary slightly by day.
 A test list cycle allows us to handle this situation without the therapists having to keep track of which day was done last.